SciCrunch/python-datasets-interface/examples/get_data/README.md

-# Get data from existing dataset
+# Get Data From Existing Dataset
 If you have an API Key, Lab and community proceed to the next step.

 API Key: